Using the herb monographs

 workshop

-Here, I detail all of the ways that I’ve successfully used the herb in question.
-Basic techniques all have their own pages but in this section, my personal experience is given.
-Some of the herbs just suit themselves to certain types of remedies and I haven’t explored all of the possibilities so you may see that, for example, decocting isn’t listed on the Peppermint (Mentha x piperita) page.
-That isn’t because you can’t do it, just that it doesn’t work well for that herb.
-My recommendation is to use this information as a guide and try every method of preparation for yourself at least once.
-Experience and often failure are always the best guides.
+Here, I share the ways that I’ve successfully used the herb in question.
+Basic techniques all have their own pages but in this section, my personal experience is of using them with a herb is explored.
+Some herbs just suit themselves to certain types of remedies and I haven’t explored all of the possibilities so you may notice that, for example, decocting isn’t listed as a technique on the Peppermint (Mentha x piperita) page.
+That isn’t because you can’t do it, just that I’ve found that it doesn’t work well for that herb.
+My recommendation is to use this information as a starting point and let your own senses and experience guide you.
+You may like to try every preparation method at least once – experience is always the best guide, after all.

 In this section you’ll also find some historical quirks and humour related to how old herbalists and good common folk describe using the herb.